-Simon specialises in representing insurance companies in claims where fraud is suspected or explicitly alleged.
-He also undertakes contempt proceedings on behalf of insurance companies when cases are of such gravity that a prison sentence should follow.
+Simon specialises in representing insurers in claims where fraud is suspected or explicitly alleged.
+He also undertakes contempt proceedings on behalf of insurers when cases are of such gravity that a prison sentence should follow.

 EUI v Globenet – Simon acted for EUI (Admiral) in a fraud ring consisting of 367 parties and 136 policies which were incepted fraudulently.
 The claims were defeated in a succession of trials and proceedings were ultimately brought against a claim management company which had featured repeatedly in the litigation.
 A positive finding of fraud was made against the management company which had paid money to participants on both sides of the ‘accidents’.
 The Court imposed the highest ever award of exemplary damages in a road traffic insurance fraud case.